jeremynguyencs/markdown-parse/README.md

 ## Tests

-To run `MarkdownParseTest.java` please use the `make` command to compile and run the Java program and corresponding JUnit tests.
+To run `MarkdownParseTest.java`, use the `make` command to compile and run the Java program and corresponding JUnit tests.
 ```shell
 make test
 ```